You invest time and money in social media marketing. This investment should yield measurable results.

 3. Post Reach

-Post reach refers to the number of unique users who’ve seen your social media post.
+Post reach is the number of unique users who’ve seen your social media post.
+It differs from impressions.
+Post reach counts each user only once, even if they view the content multiple times.

 Why Post Reach Is Important

-Reach helps you understand how far your content is spreading beyond your immediate followers.
-And gives you a good gauge of how large your potential audience may be.
+Reach helps you see how far your content spreads beyond your existing followers.
+It gives a sense of how big your potential audience could be.

 4. Follower Count

-Here’s an example of an X (formerly Twitter) profile showing the number of followers it has:
+Here’s an example from an X (formerly Twitter) profile showing its follower count:

 Why Follower Count Is Important

-Your follower count gives you an idea of how popular your brand is.
-And also indicates whether people like your content and want to see more of it.
+Follower count reflects how popular your brand is.
+It also indicates whether people like your content and want to see more of it.

 5. Audience Growth Rate

-Here’s an example from an Instagram profile showing its audience growth in a week:
+Here’s an example from an Instagram profile showing audience growth in a week:

 Why Audience Growth Rate Is Important